Understanding Cognitive Behavioral Therapy for Insomnia and How it Can Help Your Sleep

 Keep a consistent sleep schedule, even on weekends.

-Create a relaxing buffer zone prior to bed time, such as reading or listening to calm music an hour before you go to bed.
+Create a relaxing buffer zone prior to bedtime, such as reading or listening to calm music an hour before you go to bed.

 Avoid caffeine, nicotine, and heavy meals close to bedtime.